 Enriching Experience.
 It is a primary goal of MSMAP that each participant enjoy, and be invigorated by, martial arts training.
 Our premise is that a physically challenging martial arts training and learning experience is both a unique and fun way to learn how to interact with others in more constructive ways.

 Enjoy Your Life.
 Developing self-restraint, self-confidence, and self-respect enables individuals to be more self-assured and positive through broader awareness and improved assessment skills.
 These skills are applicable whether the person is in a physically threatening situation or a verbal disagreement at home, school, or work.

 What you get.
-Participants learn cool, valuable skills in a state-of-the-art training center.
-Children excel within our supportive environment (positive attitude and respectful behavior are priorities).
+Participants learn cool, valuable skills from the most experienced, highest ranking instructors in Siskiyou County.
+Even online, children excel within our supportive environment (positive attitude and respectful behavior are priorities).
 Adults and teens enjoy great workouts developing powerful and effective techniques in addition to self-defense strategies.

 Benefits.
 Everyone can expect improvements in strength, flexibility, and even self-respect.
 Our exercise and training emphasize empowering people to do their best physically and mentally.